ceeae/NDM_SSIS-master/Readme.txt

 -- Notes
 -- =====

+-- ProvvIncassi Table
--- [IdSeprag] FK to 'UnitaTerritorialiSeprag' to be added -- [DataChiusuraElaborazione] contains a date when logically belongs to a closed a period -- [IsConfirmed] dafault=True if to be considered for calculation on current open period
+-- [IdSeprag] FK points to 'UnitaTerritorialiSeprag' -- [DataChiusuraElaborazione] contains a date when logically belongs to a closed a period -- [IsConfirmed] dafault=True if to be considered for calculation on current open period